-Promising teachers will often go for promotions to become the head of a department, a school head teacher, or even a school principal, whilst a range of high-responsibility roles are available for those who work in almost every department.
+Promising teachers will often go for promotions to become the head of a department, a school headteacher, or even a school principal, whilst a range of high-responsibility roles are available for those who work in almost every department.

 6. High Demand

-Job security is a huge issue for many people trying to build their career today – after all, nobody wants to live with uncertainty about their career.
+Job security is a huge issue for many people trying to build their careers today – after all, nobody wants to live with uncertainty about their career.
 Another top reason why individuals decide to work in education is simply because there’s a high level of demand, paired with excellent job security.

-And, the demand for good teachers isn’t just at home in the U.S. – in fact, excellent teaching staff are required all around the world.
+And, the demand for good teachers isn’t just at home in the U.S. excellent teaching staff are required all around the world.
 This is especially true for English teachers, whose skills aren’t just required for teaching English-speaking students, but also across the globe for teaching others to speak English as their second language.

 If you’re interested in contributing to new, ground-breaking research in your chosen subject, then becoming a teacher is a great step to getting involved in this.

-Teachers not only share their knowledge and expertise with others; many are also responsible for conducting research and making new discoveries in their field.
+Teachers not only share their knowledge and expertise with others; many are also responsible for conducting research and making discoveries in their field.

 Lastly, teaching is a fun, dynamic position in which no two days are the same – and the same can be said for many other positions that are available across the education industry.
 When you’re working with school students daily, there will always be new challenges to face and situations that may take you by surprise.